 Postpartum recovery is different for everyone and different for each pregnancy.
 I know that now and I know that I need to allow myself a little more time to get super serious.
 Like until my boy is sleeping through the night.
 I know it might be 6 more months, but I also know that long-lasting changes can take at least that long anyway.

 I have also discovered that I am TRULY addicted to sugar.
 I thought I could just ditch it but I find myself craving chocolate or something super sugary after dinner every night like clockwork.
-I guess it’s time to read, “The End of Overeating” again.
-(It’s about food addiction and how to stop it.)
+I’m going to start taking my Shakeology daily, because it’s supposed to help curb cravings.

 If you’ve made it through this thought dump, thank you so much for reading.
 You are a big part of why I do this.
 I can’t wait to show you my complete 1-year postpartum before and after weight loss pics later on.
 ON TO THE PICS: